derny/reuze/README.md

 <h2>Benefits of Reuze</h2>

-<h5>Mockup in the Browser</h3>
-<p>Why waste valuable time in Photoshop producing boring grey-box mockups when it's possible to include a single CSS file, some basic HTML for layout, and the desired reuze content blocks to produce a live site within minutes?
+<h5>Mockup in the Browser</h5><p>Why waste valuable time in Photoshop producing boring grey-box mockups when it's possible to include a single CSS file, some basic HTML for layout, and the desired reuze content blocks to produce a live site within minutes?
 Look like a rock-star and deliver a working mockup in hours &mdash; not days.</p>

-<h5>Chamaeleon-Like</h3>
-<p>Reuze adapts seamlessly within other front end frameworks.
+<h5>Chamaeleon-Like</h5><p>Reuze adapts seamlessly within other front end frameworks.
 Drop content containers into Foundation columns, Bootstrap spans, or, 960 grids and watch 'em go.
 Containers are completely responsive out of the box.</p>

-<h5>Backend/Frontend Harmony</h3>
-<p>Did the front end lead just run out for a latte or phone in sick because it's launch day in Cupertino?
+<h5>Backend/Frontend Harmony</h5><p>Did the front end lead just run out for a latte or phone in sick because it's launch day in Cupertino?
 Not to worry, back end devs can simply arrange content at reuze.me to mirror functional project specs and start building off the provided HTML5 code blocks &mdash; safe in the knowledge that only the CSS will change later.</p>

-<h5>Ridiculously Simple Interface</h3>
-<p>No complicated drag-and-drop horror-show.
+<h5>Ridiculously Simple Interface</h5><p>No complicated drag-and-drop horror-show.
 You select from straight-forward content options on the left and watch the HTML and live content view update in real time.
 You can copy-and-paste, right?</p>

-<h5>Clean, Semantic HTML5</h3>
-<p>Reuze produces code that takes advantage of the latest HTML5 and <a href="http://schema.org/docs/datamodel.html">RDFa Lite</a> structures.
+<h5>Clean, Semantic HTML5</h5><p>Reuze produces code that takes advantage of the latest HTML5 and <a href="http://schema.org/docs/datamodel.html">RDFa Lite</a> structures.
 It's future-friendly for the next evolution of browsers, screen-readers and mobile devices.</p>

-<h5>Teeny Tiny</h3>
-<p>Need to build a complex content-rich site with a few thousand pages and a multitude of layout variations?
+<h5>Teeny Tiny</h5><p>Need to build a complex content-rich site with a few thousand pages and a multitude of layout variations?
 Reuze has your back with a CSS file that is only 15kb &mdash; uncompressed.
 More efficient CSS means less bandwidth usage which is good for the environment.</p>

-<h5>No Javascript</h3>
-<p>This framework places substance above style &mdash; no reliance on any Javascript, minimal base styling and full support back to IE8.</p>
+<h5>No Javascript</h5><p>This framework places substance above style &mdash; no reliance on any Javascript, minimal base styling and full support back to IE8.</p>

 <h2>Getting the Most from Reuze</h2>
 <p>In order for things to look neat and tidy in IE8, be sure to include the following in the document header AFTER the reuze.css file.</p>